 EMD: EMD stands for exact match domain and refers to the domain name been of exact match with a website's primary keyword.
 Eg. An EMD for Sydney Lawyers would be www.sydneylawyers.com.au.
 EMDs have long known to play a huge part in increased ranking positions for the matching keyword.
 Over time though, Google have implemented updates to devalue the priority of EMDs.

 Educational Links: Educational links are essentially .edu domain names.
 Educational links are highly regarded as links that transfer one of the highest amounts of link equity when having linked to an external webpage.
 Because of the difficult nature of even having to obtain an .edu backlink, search engines typically deem these domains to be of high value as a ranking signal.

 Evergreen Content: Evergreen content refers to content which are timeless and ever-useful by nature.
 The idea behind the word comes from being forever green - forever fresh.
 Eg. The informative content of abdominal workouts will forever stay relevant in comparison to a news report which would only stay fresh for a few days.
-Search engines have incorporated updated algorithms throughout the years to consider the effects of evergreen web pages and how they should be appropriately ranked on the SERPs.
+Search engines have incorporated updated algorithms throughout the years to consider the effects of evergreen web pages and how they should be appropriately ranked on the search engine result pages.
 Case studies have also shown the effects of evergreen content and how they contribute to branding, user-engagement and conversions.

 Footer: A footer is the bottom section of a website.
 The footer is usually filled with navigational links to important web pages and business contact information.

 GoogleBot: GoogleBot is Google's very own search engine spider responsible for the data collection of all the websites across the web.